krlxfm/website/resources/assets/markdown/contract.md

 Most shows have no issues and have a great time on air, and we hope this is the case for you too.
 If you have any questions, please contact the Compliance Director.

+While we stress the importance of maintaining legal operations, your safety comes before the radio.
+If at any time you feel unsafe or threatened in the station, call Security or Northfield Police (and put on a long playlist if you can).
+The legal address of the building is posted in the studio in case you need it.

 ## Prohibited content

 Federal broadcasting guidelines, and the structure of the KRLX broadcasting license, restrict some content from the air.